There are many distinct types of poker games, but the majority of them have many of the same fundamental rules.

-When you turn your cards face up, most poker games use the normal poker hand ranking system, so knowing which hand wins head to head is crucial.
+When you turn your cards face up, most poker games use the normal poker hand ranking system, so knowing which hand wins head-to-head is crucial.
 No-limit, pot-limit, and fixed-limit betting structures can be used in a variety of card games.

 Except for a few games that use lowball hand rankings, the following hand rankings apply to most poker tournaments.
 The best poker hand is a royal flush, followed by a straight flush, and so on until you reach a high card, which is the lowest hand ranking.